 hθx= θTx (3)

 where the x values correlate to our vectorized input variables and the θ values correspond to the coefficient of each of these input variables, for n+1 input variables. hθx is our output of our model, the price of a house for a given set of input variables.
-As the model is linear each x value is of the first order.

 The dataset for the model was gathered using a popular website in Ireland on the 19th November 2020.
 This is an important distinction due to the time-dependant nature of property prices.
 Below is a sample of the dataset (m=6), which we will use for demonstration in this section.